How to Make the Best Charcuterie Board

 1. MEATS

 Unless you’re vegetarian, this is a great way to add protein to your board (and try new things!).
-We’re talking’ prosciutto, salami, sopressata, speck and even a spicy spreadable sausage (it’s good, trust me!).
+We’re talking prosciutto, salami, sopressata, speck and even n’deja, a spicy spreadable sausage.

 These are all cured meats.
-Most of these are forms of pork, from different parts of the animal that are cured or cooked in unique ways.
+Most are forms of pork, from different parts of the animal that are cured or cooked in unique ways.
 Just think: bacon in different forms.

-Prosciutto and salami are great to try with cheeses, or put them on bread.
+Prosciutto and salami are great to try with cheeses or on bread.
 Prosciutto is not great on crackers (and don’t let the Italians catch you doing such a vial thing), but it tastes amazing on sandwiches.

 2. CHEESES